 Google offers an entire suite of services for free to that their account holders beyond just email, including Google Forms, Google Sheets, and Google Docs, to name a few.
 If you are a non-profit or charity registered with techsoup.org, you are eligible to receive a registered domain email for your company for free as well.

-Check out our page on Archiving to discover what you need to keep and how long.
+Check out our page on Archiving to discover what you need to keep and for how long.

 Good for moving your files off your computer without using the cloud.
 Be wary that this equipment can become antiquated and may need to be replaced.